 It’s the same way as Netflix or Spotify work, asking your favorite genre and suggesting a different movie or song.
 Very simple, really working.

 The Wine Lover Algorithm

-Two MIT graduates, Joseph Laurendi and Richard Yau, four years after their degree they meet themselves again and thought to build this startup, created Bright Cellars in 2014.
+Two MIT graduates, Joseph Laurendi and Richard Yau, four years after their degree meet themselves again and thought to build this startup, creating Bright Cellars in 2014.

 They moved themselves from Boston to Milwaukee starting from the Gener8tor accelerator, funding them with 70,000$.
 With these money they hired their first three people.

 We see ourselves as this big experiment in finding out what people actually like.
 And on many occasions it’s not what they think they like, and on many occasions it’s not necessarily what the older demographic wine drinker likes.
 [Richard Yau, from Chicago Inno]

 The wine bottles BrightCellars suggests aren’t choose among most famous ones, but are labels less known, from little wineries.
 So, prices are kept low, offering to customers some wines they couldn’t find in the offline channels.

 At August 2015, Bright Cellars received a 2 M$ fund, at May 2018 2,8 M$ from Cream City Venture Capital, and now they have 25 employees and 16,000 users.